metatypedev/ghjk/docs/manual.md

 - Configuration used by the ghjk cli

 This doesn't cover everything though, and the `ghjk.ts` implementation generally assumes a declarative paradigm of programming.
-You'll generally want to avoid any logic that's not deterministic and depends on inputs like time or RNGs.
+You'll generally want to avoid any conditional logic that's not deterministic and depends on inputs like time or RNGs.
 If you encounter any edge cases or want to force re-serialization, you can remove the hashfile at `.ghjk/hash.json` which contains hashes for change tracking.

 ```bash